unibz-core/security-archimate/docs/Terminology.md

 **Examples:** Enforcing a no-logs policy within a VPN company.
 Autoupdate feature of a piece of software.
 Warning signs that are near dangerous places inside a factory.

-{% include note.html content="A *Control Measure* is a *Requirement* and, as such, a proposition or statement.
+> **NOTE:** A *Control Measure* is a *Requirement* and, as such, a proposition or statement.
 It is not a concrete thing.
-For example, the warning signs above correspond to the proposition regarding employing them; the warning signs themselves can be seen as *Security Mechanisms*, placed by an implementation event assigned to a *Security Designer*." %}
+For example, the warning signs above correspond to the proposition regarding employing them; the warning signs themselves can be seen as *Security Mechanisms*, placed by an implementation event assigned to a *Security Designer*.

 <!-- TOC --><a name="control-objective"></a>
 ### 4. Control Objective